ktran-euclid/simple-api/README.md

 That's it.
 Commit your solution to the provided GitHub repository (this one).
 When you come in, we'll pair with you and  walk through your solution and extend it in an interesting way.

+## Setup the application

+This application has three main parts:
+a.
+A WSGI Flask application to serve as the REST API, responding to external requests
+b.
+A Celery application to execute background task such as fetching data from the given sse content server
+c.
+A Redis server being used by Celery to process tasks and also serves as a in memory database for a. and b.

+0. Install the components:
+    Flask

+        pip install --editable .

+    Install Celery and Redis

+        pip install -U "celery[redis]"

+    Install pytest watch for watching the test

+        pip install pytest-watch

+1. To start the Flask application:

+        flask run

+2. On a separate window, to watch the test suite:

+        ptw

+3. Start celery worker and watch their logs:

+        celery -A application.application.celery worker --loglevel=info

+4. Optionally, we can check for redis service to see if data goes in there.
+If you install redis correctly

+        redis-cli

+should bring you to the right place.
+Database index 1 and 2 are stores where data from the content-server is being saved.
+Database index 0 is what celery app uses to process tasks

+5. And voila, your server is ready at 127.0.0.1:5000.
+As requested in the documentation above, only 4 endpoints are available

+        127.0.0.1:5000/students
+        127.0.0.1:5000/students/<student_name>
+        127.0.0.1:5000/exams/
+        127.0.0.1:5000/exams/<exam_id>

+6. I have added an extra filter to toggle the display.
+This filter should not affect average score

+        127.0.0.1:5000/students/<student_name>?exam_id=''
+        127.0.0.1:5000/exams/exam_id?student_name=''

+7. Pagination ?